 With all that to think about (whew!), I’ve made my own personal list of my five favorite AR-15 triggers.
 But remember, this is my best AR-15 trigger list and based on the type of shooting I prefer to do.
 Your best list might be totally different for all sorts of good reasons.
 And there are lots of great triggers out there that I just don’t have any trigger time on.
 There for I cannot say anything about them, like the very popular ATC AR Gold Modular Trigger.
 They get great reviews, and shooters seem to love them – I’ve just never had a chance to try one out in person.

-My picks of the best AR-15 trigger, including a written details on selection.
+My picks of the best AR-15 trigger, including a written eplination on best-of selection.

 Even though lots of AR shooters can’t wait to drop in a new trigger, there’s a lot to be said for the plain-Jane, factory original.
 Yes, sometimes you get a creepy or gritty one, especially if you go with a manufacturer that’s not known for mil-spec parts.
-It works well enough, and there’s very little that can go wrong, as the design has been proven many times over.
-There’s not much chance it will be so light that you fire it before you intend to due to excitement or stress or adrenaline in a serious situation.
+Still, it works well enough, and there’s very little that can go wrong, as the design has been proven many times over.
+There’s not much chance it will be so light that you fire it before you intend to due to excitement, stress, or adrenaline in a serious situation.

 To put it another way if you just need a truck-gun, to keep a check on hogs or wood chucks, the basic mil-spec will not let you down and maybe be your best AR-15 trigger choice because of their rock solid reliability and low price.

 A few of my guns now wear ALG Defense Enhanced Triggers.
-After I fired other folks guns with these triggers and really like them and made the switch.
-They are not “match grade” triggers, but are the perfected version of the standard, non-adjustable mil-spec original trigger.
-They have the same geometry, but are made to higher quality standards, and come with a specially hardened and smoothed-out sear contact surface to eliminate all grittiness.
+After I fired other folks’ guns with these triggers and really like them, I made the switch.
+They are not “match grade” triggers but are the perfected version of the standard, non-adjustable mil-spec original trigger.
+They have the same geometry but are made to higher quality standards and come with a specially hardened and smoothed-out sear contact surface to eliminate all grittiness.
 There’s also a nickel-boron coated version that adds a bit of built-in lubricity to further smooth everything out for a really nice predictable, repeatable trigger.

-If you want the absolute best factory-original type trigger on your AR-15, this is a great choice.
-Of course, it’s great, because ALG Defense is a spin-off from Geiselle.
+This is a great choice if you want the absolute best factory-original type trigger on your AR-15 rifle.
+Of course, it’s great because ALG Defense is a spin-off from Geissele.